oclint/oclint-docs/usage/oclint-xcodebuild.rst

 Now you have ``compile_command.json`` file for your Xcode project, you can move onto `use oclint-json-compilation-database <oclint-json-compilation-database.html>`_ and use OCLint to inspect your codebase.

 .. note:: ``oclint-xcodebuild`` is still an experimental project.
 The success of it depends various things, e.g. Mac OS X version, the Xcode version and project settings.
 However, since developers who use Xcode are familiar with Apple's manner of supporting only the latest version and one previous version, so ``oclint-xcodebuild`` tries to follow this convention.
 Your feedback is warmly welcome to help improve this helper program.

+.. warning:: It's highly recommended to avoid having spaces in your file name or file path.
+It's a good practice, meanwhile, even though ``oclint`` itself supports spaces in path, ``oclint-json-compilation-database`` and ``oclint-xcodebuild`` still have issues handling spaces in path.

 .. _xcodebuild Manual Page: https://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man1/xcodebuild.1.html